yogsototh/yblog/Scratch/en/blog/Yesod-tutorial-for-newbies.md

 import Import

-getEchoR :: String -> Handler RepHtml
+getEchoR :: String -> Handler Html
 getEchoR theText = defaultLayout [whamlet|<h1>#{theText}|]
 ~~~

 Don't worry if you find all of this a bit cryptic.
 In short it just declares a function named `getEchoR` with one argument (`theText`) of type `String`.
-When this function is called, it returns a `Handler RepHtml` whatever it is.
+When this function is called, it returns a `Handler Html` whatever it is.
 But mainly this will encapsulate our expected result inside an %html text.

 After saving the file, you should see Yesod recompile the application.